curv3d/curv/ideas/language/Variant.rst

 Variants
 --------
 Variant types are a tool for organizing and modelling data.
-The core idea is that a variant type consists of a fixed set of alternatives.
+A variant type consists of a fixed set of alternatives.
 Each alternative has a name, and optionally a value.
 To construct an instance of a variant type, you specify the name of one of the alternatives,